raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 So how does adding a public key __improve__ security?
 If anyone can find out the public key, does this mean they can break the encryption?

 There are many different algorithms for public key cryptography.
-The earliest known example is the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)){:target="_blank"} which was developed in 1977, and released to the public.
-However, the same algorithm had actually already been developed by GCHQ mathematician [Clifford Cocks](https://en.wikipedia.org/wiki/Clifford_Cocks){:target="_blank"} in 1973, but his work was not declassified until 1997.
+The earliest publically known example is the [RSA cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)){:target="_blank"} which was developed in 1977.
+However, the same algorithm had actually already been suggested by GCHQ cryptographer [James Ellis](https://en.wikipedia.org/wiki/James_H._Ellis){:target="_blank"} and then developed by GCHQ mathematician [Clifford Cocks](https://en.wikipedia.org/wiki/Clifford_Cocks){:target="_blank"} in 1973, but his work was not declassified until 1997.

 --- collapse ---
 ---